odysei/Top-Reco-4/README.md

 - number of lights jets
 - coordinates (2D or 3D) of the momentum imbalance to cancel

-In both cases the momentum imbalance vector is passed by reference, in order to allow for changes (as the other objects in the event are allowed to vary, the sum of top momenta will also vary).
+In both cases the momentum imbalance vector is passed by reference, in order toallow for changes (as the other objects in the event are allowed to vary, the sum of top momenta will also vary).

 #### Methods of interest

-- setCartesianWidths
+- Eval_covariance()
-Transform from polar (pT, phi, eta) to Cartesian widths (px, py, pz).
+Produces covariance matrix in cartesian and polar/spherical coordinates based on polar (pT, phi, eta) input.

-- calcSigmas
+- Eval_cov_sum()
-Once the light jet object collections have been set, calculate the global covariance matrix and invert it.
+Once the light jet object collections have been set, calculate the globalcovariance matrix and invert it.
 This method only needs to be called once per event!

-- setupEquations
+- setupEquations()
-In case the second constructor was used, pass in the vectors of non-top object four-momenta and resolutions.
+In case the second constructor was used, pass in the vectors of non-top objectfour-momenta and resolutions.
 Calls setCartesianWidths and calcSigmas.

-- calcMin
+- calcMin()
-Calculate the vector of deltas (corrections to the light jets) defined in Eq.
-C.7, i.e., calculate the B_i matrices and multiply by the displacement vector.
+Calculate the vector of deltas (corrections to the light jets) defined in Eq.C.7, i.e., calculate the B_i matrices and multiply by the displacement vector.
 From the vector of deltas, calculate the chi square.
 This method needs to be called only when the displacement vector changes.

-- getChiSquare
+- getChiSquare()
 Calls calcMin and returns the minimum of the chi square.

-- getMinDeltasX/Y/Z
+- getMinDeltasX/Y/Z()
 Returns a vector of px/py/pz deltas at the minimum of the chi square.

 ### topSystemChiSquare